nadavspi/WebAIM-notes/README.md

 ## Blindness

 For screen readers, semantic markup is key.
-Most screen reader users have some vision and may use a screen reader and a screen magnifier at the same time.
+Most/many screen reader users have some vision and may use a screen reader and a screen magnifier at the same time.
 Some have full vision.

 ### Semantics